 And so Rama told Shabari to ask for whatever she wanted, but she said, “Having seen you, how could I want for anything else in this world?
 Pray, let me give up this body and come to you”.
 So with His consent, she burnt her body with the ‘fire of yogic practice’ there and then, extinguishing any separation from her beloved Lord.
 Thereafter Rama told the people to scatter her ashes in the lake, and yes, the water became pure again.

 Hanuman then features in the sequel to this story.
-Wounded by a poisoned arrow in the battle outside Lanka, Ravana’s capital on the island of modern-day Sri Lanka, Lakshmana was told that only a medicinal herb from a distant mountain could save his life, and it turned out to be none other than that which grew from Shabari’s fruit which he had thrown away.
-It was so far away and time was short, but being reminded once again of what He could do for the sake of Rama, Hanuman came to the rescue by flying there in one gigantic leap.
-However, when He arrived, He really wasn’t sure which the herb in question was, so, time being all important, He lifted the entire mountain and flew back in time to save Lakshmana, and thus we see the enduring image of Hanuman flying through the sky with the mountain on His outstretched hand.
+When Lakshmana was wounded by a poisoned arrow in the battle outside Lanka, Ravana’s capital on the island of modern-day Sri Lanka, he was told that only a medicinal herb from a distant mountain could save his life, and it turned out to be none other than that which grew from Shabari’s fruit which he had thrown away.
+It was so far away and time was short, but being reminded once again of what he could do for the sake of Rama, Hanuman came to the rescue by flying there in one gigantic leap.
+However, when he arrived, he really wasn’t sure which the herb in question was, so, time being all important, he lifted the entire mountain and flew back in time to save Lakshmana, and thus we see the enduring image of Hanuman flying through the sky with the mountain on his outstretched hand.

 Faith can indeed move mountains!

 Another favourite image comes to mind - of Hanuman towering high above the world, carrying Rama and Lakshmana, on his shoulders.
 May he thus carry our spirit high above all the complexities of life!